Looking to know what a senior HR manager does? You are at the right place.

 - Have a clear goal and vision.
 Find the key problems and challenges the company is facing and then develop a strategy on how you’ll address those issues.
 Don’t wait for someone to come and guide you.
 Take charge immediately.

 - Meet the team.
 Create an initial meeting with the HR team and start building relationships.
 You need to surround yourself with the best people on your team.
 People in your in-group play a pivotal role in your success, make sure you choose the right ones.

 - Understand the numbers.
 Check HR reports and metrics to get an idea of where the business stands and what you’ll do next.
-Your strategy must be data-driven to deal with the current HR challenges the business is facing.
+Your strategy must have data-driven abilities to deal with the current HR challenges the business is facing.

 - Focus on the biggest HR challenge.
-Pick one challenge that you think is the biggest and needs attention immediately.
-Instead of trying to focus and fix multiple things immediately, it is best to focus on one key issue initially.
+Pick one challenge that you think is the biggest and needs attention.
+Instead of trying to focus and fix multiple things, it is best to focus on one key issue.

 - Take risks.
 You can’t become a great senior HR manager without taking a risk.
-Get out of your comfort zone and do things differently.
+Get out of your comfort zone and do things.

-- Be flexible.
+- Become flexible.
 Adaptability is the key skill.
-As you are new to the company, be prepared to learn and unlearn quickly.
-Being flexible will make your job easier.
+Prepare to learn and unlearn.
+Good flexible skills will make your job easier.

-Being a senior human resources manager isn’t easy.
+A senior human resources manager’s role isn’t easy.
 You have to lead and manage a complete department end-to-end.
 Responsibilities and challenges are a common part of this role.
-Don’t hesitate.
-Be a risk-taker.
+Don’t hesitate and become a risk-taker.

-If you are new to Human Resources and are looking to break into an HR role, we recommend taking our HR Certification Courses, where you will learn how to build your skillset in human resources, build your human resources network, craft an excellent HR resume, and create a successful job search strategy.
+If you are new to human resources and are looking to break into an HR management role, we recommend taking our HR Management Certification Course, where you will learn how to build your skillset in human resources management, build your human resources network, craft an excellent senior HR manager resume, and create a successful senior HR manager job search strategy.